Workload Anxiety in IT: Understanding and Overcoming the Challenge

 You can also arrange seminars with industry leaders on handling workload anxiety.
 The right career development program will make your employees more confident to take up more responsibilities, reducing stress.

-Employees often hesitate to ask for help with workplace anxiety because of stigma.
+Employees often hesitate to ask for help with workplace anxiety because of the stigma.
 So, make your office a safe space for them.
 Make them believe their concerns will be acknowledged and addressed.

 Make your workplace as transparent as possible.
 Talk about times you have struggled to cope with work pressure.
 Such approaches make employees see they can ask for help within the organization.